DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeTesting/index.rst

 -------------------------------

 There are several tools, on the free market, for so-called *Continuous Integration*, or simply CI_.
-One possibility is to use Jenkins, but today (from branch *rel-v7r0*) all DIRAC integration tests are run by `GitHub Actions <https://github.com/DIRACGrid/DIRAC/actions?query=workflow%3A%22Integration+tests%22>`_
+One possibility is to use Jenkins, but all DIRAC integration tests are run by `GitHub Actions <https://github.com/DIRACGrid/DIRAC/actions?query=workflow%3A%22Integration+tests%22>`_

 If you have looked in the `DIRAC/tests <https://github.com/DIRACGrid/DIRAC/tree/integration/tests>`_